-Customer satisfaction is the backbone of any successful business.
-There are three most common yet major CX metrics.
+Customer satisfaction is a part of customer experience that tells how customers feel about a brand.
+There are three most commonly used customer satisfaction metrics.
 These metrics are CSAT (Customer Satisfaction Score), CES (Customer Effort Score) and NPS (Net Promoter Score).
-So how do you know which one to focus on?
+So how do you know which one to use?
 While these measure customer satisfaction, they serve different purposes and provide unique insights.

 What is A Customer Satisfaction Metric?

-A customer satisfaction metric is a standard way to measure of how customers perceive their interactions with a brand.
-It maps their experiences across interactions, transactions, brand-buyer relationships and tracks overall experience with the brand.
-The three standard customer satisfaction surveys are:
+A customer satisfaction metric is a standard, quantitative measure of how customers perceive their interactions with a brand.
+It maps their experiences across interactions, transactions, post purchase experiences, long-term relationships and tracks overall experience with the brand.
+The three standard customer satisfaction metrics are.

 1. Customer Satisfaction Score (CSAT)